qiaochloe/blog/app/markdown/c-lang.md

 This section will be difficult to really understand without a background in computer systems, such as knowing the memory layout.

-Variables can be immutable with the `const` keyword.
+Variables can made immutable with the `const` keyword.

 ```c
 const int n;